tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 Type|Description
 ---|---
-Foreground| Runs in the foreground and shows a notification (e.g., music playback, fitness tracking) Background| Runs in the background without user interaction (more restricted in newer android versions) Bound| Clients (Activities/Fragments) bind to the service to interact with it and exchange data.
+Foreground| Runs in the foreground and shows a notification (e.g., music playback, fitness tracking) Background| Runs in the background without user interaction (more restricted in newer Android versions) Bound| Clients (Activities/Fragments) bind to the service to interact with it and exchange data.

 **Service Lifecycle**
 ![life-cycle-image](/service_lifecycle.png)